-Christmas carol service at St Paul’s followed by mulled wine and mince pies (this service is not suitable for babies and young children)
+Christmas carol service at Western School (this service is not suitable for babies and young children)

 8 am Holy Communion at St Matthew’s

 11.15 am Holy Communion with carols at St Matthew’s

 You will probably be reading this around the time of the general election.
 What a turbulent year it’s been for our country!
 Perhaps the seasonal themes of peace and goodwill will help us to gain a renewed perspective?
 Maybe the holidays will give space for each of us to take a deep breath and reconnect with those deep-down things that we know are so important.

 This season reminds us of the vulnerability that is part of being human.
 We see it so clearly in a newborn baby.
 With so much affluence around us, we’re conscious of those who have little, both nearby and far away; our Christmas collection will be for Christian Aid and its work alongside those in greatest need.
 And if you live with pain of any kind, I hope the coming days aren’t too tough.

 The building work inside St Paul’s is going really well.
 Watching it develop, I have an overwhelming sense that we’re doing the right thing, and that the renewed St Paul’s will open up all sorts of new possibilities.
 It’s proving really good to use Western School for worship.
 In the coming weeks we’ll miss the big space St Paul’s offers.
 Our huge Christmas Eve Nativity will be in the university (as you will have seen above), which will be fun!